huyvohcmc/notes/README.md

-# About these notes

-They’re kind of strange.
+About these notes: they’re kind of strange.